 (e) any other document or material relating to the child that is prescribed, or of a class prescribed, in the regulations.

-(2) When a child leaves the CEO’s care, the child has a right to the possession, free of charge, of any personal material held by the Department or by any person or body who or which has provided care for the child under a placement arrangement.
+(2) When a child leaves the CEO’s care, the child has a right to the possession, free of charge, of any personal material held by the Department or by any person who has provided care for the child under a placement arrangement or a secure care arrangement.

+[Section 97 amended by No. 49 of 2010 s.
+14.]

 98. Social services

 (1) The CEO must ensure that a child who leaves the CEO’s care is provided with any social services that the CEO considers appropriate having regard to the needs of the child as identified in the care plan for the child under section 89.